From what's on the dinner table to the work party, let's take a closer look at Christmas in Norway.

 A common sight during the Christmas period are gingerbread houses, made from a thicker mixture and decorated with icing and other sweets.
 The best I've seen were at the Røros Christmas market, although I'm told Bergen's pepperkakebyen (gingerbread city!) is a sight to behold.

 Merry Christmas Everyone.
-God jul!
+Or as they say around these parts: God jul!